burger

 • system

-These functions are disabled by default as they pose a significant security risk in case of a website hack.
-Only enable them if absolutely necessary (for a script or CMS such as ImageMagick, Typo3, CraftCMS, etc.).
+These features are disabled by default as they pose a significant security risk in case of a website hack.
+Only enable them if there is a real need (for a script or CMS such as ImageMagick, Typo3, CraftCMS, etc.).

 To access website management: